Lightning-AI/pytorch-lightning/README.md

 # Pytorch-lightning
-The Keras for ML-research in Pytorch.
-Simple to use, but not as abstracted out.
+The Keras for ML-researchers in PyTorch.

 ## Usage
 To use lightning, first define a trainer function: